deanhiller/playorm/readme.md

 ### Features soon to be added
 * WAY better support for @Embedded and putting Map<String, Type> in your entities for wide row support
+* Ability to index fields inside Embedded objects even if embedded object is a list so you can query them still
-* TONS of documentation is in the works due out 9/16/12
+* TONS of documentation is in the works due out.
+Check wiki for latest dates
 * More work around solid ad-hoc tool
 * Map/Reduce tasks for re-indexing, or creating new indexes from existing data
 * MANY MANY optimizations can be made to increase performance like a nested lookahead loop join and other tricks that only work in noSQL